Internet-Draft Enhanced VPN Framework June 2024

 It is important that the management life-cycle supports in-place modification of enhanced VPN services.
 That is, it should be possible to add and remove end points, as well as to change the requested characteristics of the service that is delivered.
 The management system needs to be able to assess the revised enhanced VPN requests and determine whether they can be provided by the existing NRPs or whether changes must be made, and it will additionally need to determine whether those changes to the NRP are possible.
 If not, then the customer's modification request may be rejected.

 When the modification of an enhanced VPN service is possible, the management system must make every effort to make the changes in a non-disruptive way.
-That is, the modification of the enhanced VPN service or the underlying NRP must not perturbate traffic on the enhanced VPN service in a way that causes the service level to drop below the agreed levels.
+That is, the modification of the enhanced VPN service or the underlying NRP must not perturb traffic on the enhanced VPN service in a way that causes the service level to drop below the agreed levels.
 Furthermore, changes to one enhanced VPN service should not cause disruption to other enhanced VPN services.

 The network operator for the underlay network (i.e., the provider of the enhanced VPN service) may delegate some operational aspects of the overlay VPN and the underlying NRP to the customer.
 In this way, the enhanced VPN is presented to the customer as a virtual network, and the customer can choose how to use that network.
-Some mechanisms in the operator's network is needed, so that a customer cannot exceed the capabilities of the virtual links and nodes, but can decide how to load traffic onto the network, for example, by assigning different metrics to the virtual links so that the customer can control how traffic is routed through the virtual network.
+Some mechanisms in the operator's network are needed, so that a customer cannot exceed the capabilities of the virtual links and nodes, but can decide how to load traffic onto the network, for example, by assigning different metrics to the virtual links so that the customer can control how traffic is routed through the virtual network.
 This approach requires a management system for the virtual network, but does not necessarily require any coordination between the management systems of the virtual network and the physical network, except that the virtual network management system might notice when the NRP is close to capacity or considerably under-used and automatically request changes in the service provided by the underlay network.

 5.6.
 Applicability of Service Data Models to Enhanced VPNs

 This section describes the applicability of the existing and in-progress service data models to enhanced VPNs.
-[RFC8309] describes the scope and purpose of service models and shows where a service model might fit into an SDN based network management architecture.
+[RFC8309] describes the scope and purpose of service models and shows where a service model might fit into an SDN-based network management architecture.
 New service models may also be introduced for some of the required management functions.

 6. Applicability in Network Slice Realization